 Thomas Jefferson himself was more of an inventor and scientist then homemaker though.
 He loved to learn, to build and create.
 He was a practical man with grand ideas.

 One of my favorite sensible things he did was to make a seed saver wall and log.
 (This is not in his house but a replica of what it might have looked like... minus the labels).

-Our third president would cultivate new breads and hybrids each year and in his log write down how hardy the brew was and how long it took to bloom and harvest etc. It really was amazing to see the difference between him and our other found fathers.
+Our third president would cultivate new breeds and hybrids each year and in his log write down how hardy the brew was and how long it took to bloom and harvest etc. It really was amazing to see the difference between him and our other found fathers.
 He never did anything if it had no use.

 Even his gardens served a purpose.
-Unlike most of America's founding fathers, Thomas Jefferson did not see the practicality in a floral garden; instead he created a 1,000 foot vegetable garden, an orchard, vineyard and small plant nursery.
-He did however love to learn about everything and that included plants.
-He would bring unique plants back from his travels and keep them in his sun room like a greenhouse; where guests and himself could enjoy them all season.
+Unlike most of America's founding fathers, Thomas Jefferson did not see the practicality in a floral garden; instead, he created a 1,000-foot vegetable garden, an orchard, vineyard and small plant nursery.
+He did, however, love to learn about everything and that included plants.
+He would bring unique plants back from his travels and keep them in his sunroom like a greenhouse; where guests and himself could enjoy them all season.

 Another one of my favorite attributes of his was his cleverness and innovative thinking.

 It was so wonderful to see things like storm windows in a building so old.
 He really was such an inventor.

 While there my sister even let me do a little photo session!
 The garden was so beautiful and I love photographing her, how could I not?!

 I wish I could have taken photos of Monticello itself but due to them having some items on loan without the photographic rights, I wasn't permitted to take any photos.
 I can let you know one thing for sure though, it is stunning!
 So many things to learn and see and it was an honor to take part in learning about Thomas Jefferson's life.
 A must see for all patriots, history buffs, gardeners, and architectural buffs alike!